killthekitten/kirshatrov-com/_posts/2018-07-01-lead-developer-conference.md

 ### The Hardest Scaling Challenge of All - Yourself

-A very American-style talk on personal efficiency.
+A very American-style talk on personal efficiency from **Christian McCarrick**.
 Please don't take it too seriously, but it gives good tips:

 - [Manager READMEs](https://www.managerreadme.com/){:target="_blank"}
 - [The Eisenhower Matrix](https://jamesclear.com/eisenhower-box){:target="_blank"}